 Most of the Corporation's regulated electric utilities are exposed to commodity price risk associated with changes in world oil prices, which affects the cost of fuel and purchased power.
 The risk is substantially mitigated by the utilities' ability to flow through to customers the cost of fuel and purchased power through base rates and/or the use of rate-stabilization and other mechanisms, as approved by the various regulatory authorities.
-The ability to flow through to customers the cost of fuel and purchased power authorities.
-The ability to flow through to customers the cost of fuel and purchased power authorities.
+The ability to flow through to customers the cost of fuel and purchased power alleviates the effect on earnings of the variability in the cost of fuel and purchased power.